vishal-vaghasiya/interview-questions-ios/Swift.md

 ### 🚀 Advanced Swift & Concurrency

-## 97. What is the difference between Struct and Class?
+## 97. What is the difference between a struct and a class?

 ### Answer: